How to see all of the top things to do in 5 days. Get The Most Out Of Your Luxury Vacation in Tuscany

 Antica Scuderia, Val Di Pisa

 Where do I start with Antica Scuderia?
-Located in the quaintist of towns with only 24 residents and a monastery, a 12 minute drive from the hotel.
+Located in the quaint town of Val Di Pisa with only 24 residents and a monastery, a 12 minute drive from the hotel.
 This place is amazing!!!
 We actually dined here at lunch time as part of our truffle hunting experience (the highlight of our trip, more about that above).
 Give yourself enough time to visit the wine shop a couple of doors down!
 Oh, and for a food coma nap afterwards.

 La Torre Gourmand Restaurant, Michelin restaurant at Castello Del Nero hotel.